tagazok/my-workshops/static-web-apps/tutorial.md

 <div class="box tip">
 <div>
-If you are building a React app, go <a href="https://docs.microsoft.com/en-us/learn/modules/publish-static-web-app-authentication/?WT.mc_id=javascript-17844-cxa" target="_blank">check the MSLearn module that will show you how to do.</a>
+If you are building a React app, go <a href="https://docs.microsoft.com/en-us/learn/modules/publish-static-web-app-authentication/?WT.mc_id=javascript-17844-cxa" target="_blank">check the MSLearn module that will show you how to do it.</a>
 </div>
 </div>

 ### Getting user information

 Once your user is authenticated, you can retrieve the associated information by fetching the url `/.auth/me`.
 This will return a json containing a clientPrincipal object.
 If the object is null, the user is not authenticated.
-Otherwize, the object contains several data like the provider, the roles and the username.
+Otherwize, the object contains data like the provider, the roles and the username.

 ```json
 {